kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

 Learn how to set up mutual TLS (mTLS) authentication in a local Kyma environment using k3d.

 ## Context
 mTLS (mutual TLS) provides two‑way authentication: the client verifies the server's identity and the server verifies the client's identity.
-To enforce this authentication, the mTLS Gateway requires three items: the server private key, the server certificate chain (server certificate plus any intermediate CAs), and the client root CA used to validate presented client certificates.
+To enforce this authentication, the mTLS Gateway requires the following values:
+- the server private key
+- the server certificate chain (server certificate plus any intermediate CAs)
+- the client root CA used to validate presented client certificates.
 Each client connecting through the mTLS Gateway must have a valid client certificate and key and trust the server's root CA.

 To better illustrate the process, this procedure uses self-signed certificates.
 First, you create the server root CA, generate and sign the server certificate, and assemble the certificate chain so the gateway can present a valid chain to clients.
 Next, you create the client root CA and generate a client certificate that the server can validate.